 I assert that individual developmental goals must be relinquished in systems of coercive control and social-psychological influence.

-Thought reform or changing a person's beliefs without a person being aware of what is occurring (Robert J. Lifton, Thought Reform and the Psychology of Totalism (1961) are schemas or inaccurate, self-limiting and self-sabotaging (pathogenic) beliefs that stem from traumatic experience in childhood and adulthood.
+Inaccurate, self-limiting and self-sabotaging (pathogenic) beliefs develop from traumatic experience in childhood and adulthood including in cults, families, and abusive relationships.
 "These beliefs are usually unconscious and are extremely frightening and constricting because they suggest that the pursuit of an important goal is fraught with danger."
 George Silberschatz, Ed.
 Transformative Relationships, (2005).

 Disconfirmation of these pathogenic beliefs are central to recovery.
 This comes from having better outcomes than in the past in the therapeutic relationship or in life situations.